Professional Development Opportunities for STEM Educators

-East Tennessee State University's Center of Excellence in Mathematics and Science Education is a premier provider of professional development for math and science teachers in the region's schools.
+East Tennessee State University's Center of Excellence in STEM Education is a premier provider of professional development for STEM teachers in the region's schools.
 The Center offers a variety of on-site, tailored professional development workshops as well as state and regional conferences, all of which are recognized as the highest quality, most comprehensive PD opportunities available to math and science educators.

 CURRENT PROFESSIONAL DEVELOPMENT PROJECTS